OffKilterMC/AutoCrafter/README.md

 put a hopper under to collect items, and an active one which behaves like a dropper, like the upcoming vanilla Crafter block.
 It's unclear whether we'll keep both.

+**If you previously used this mod and used the Dropper variant in 1.0b1, you should mine and replace the block.**

 This block allows you to automatically craft items.
 You place an item into the left slot, and the grid will update to show you the items it needs to craft it.
 If multiple items could be used (as in the case of dyes), arrows will appear above and below the template item to allow you to choose the specific recipe you want.
 You